syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/Getting-Started.md

 # Getting Started

-This section will provide step-by-step procedure to create Grid DataBound Grid through designer and through programmatical approach in a .NET application.
+This section will provide step-by-step procedure to create Grid DataBound Grid through designer and through programmatic approach in a .NET application.

 ## Through Designer